koshy123/GameOfThronesHQ/README.md

 ## Project Description
-This app is intented to be for those that have watched Game of Thrones and also for those that have never seen it.
-They can get a good idea of the show by seeing quotes from the show and see the names of characters as well.
+This app is intented to be for those that have watched Game of Thrones, to be able to play a guessing game based on quotes by characters.

 ## Project Links
 - [github repo](https://github.com/koshy123/Game-Of-Thrones)